Concrete Calculator

 Recommended Concrete Thickness by Project

 Not sure how thick your concrete needs to be?
-These are the standard thicknesses for common UK garden and domestic projects.
+These are the standard thicknesses for common UK garden and domestic projects, anchored to Approved Document A — Structure (Building Regulations)5 for foundations and ground-bearing slabs, and to The Concrete Centre's BS 8500 for Building and Civil Structures How-To Guide2 for the spec ranges below.

 Project Thickness (mm) Thickness (inches) Notes